Skip to Main Content

 CVTC Scholarships

 CVTC Scholarships will be awarded each year to high school students and returning adult students.
-Students will complete an online application before the fall semester deadline, which is August 1; priority deadline is March 31.
+New & incoming students will complete an online application before the fall semester deadline, which is mid-September; priority deadline is mid-February.
 A Scholarship Selection Committee will review and award these scholarships.

 Criteria for the CVTC Excellence Endowment Scholarship: